v-dvorak/graphbased-wfc/README.md

 - Refit
 - System.Drawing.Common

+## Limitations

+### Stack overflow

+By nature, this algorithm is recursive and requires a lot of memory and resources to remember graph's state in case of backtracking.
+Unlike gridbased WFC, graphbased WFC may have more complex rules and structures to color and thus it needs to backtrack a lot more (sometimes gridbased WFC does not backtrack at all).
+So, yeah, stack overflow is a natural enemy of this kind of algorithm.

+Personally, I have experienced crashes when working with around 2500 nodes - that's a 50x50 grid (another example why using dedicated gridbased WFC is better).
+On the other hand, imagine a map with 2500 rooms/levels, that's a big map.
+While playing a lot of roquelike game never have I encountered a map with more then hundred of rooms/levels.

+### Slow conversion from QuikGraph library

+Even though conversion method QuikGraph -> GBWFC Graph is provided, I would not recommend using is, it is very generalized and therefore very slow.
+It is best to initialize the Graph from list of edges or to implement your own method for converting between the two libraries.

+QuikGraph has a great documentation so figuring out the fastest conversion algorithm for each graph class should not be that difficult, but, unfortunately, this is outside the scope of this project.

 ## References

 1) [Automatic Generation of Game Content using a Graph-based Wave Function Collapse Algorithm](https://ieeexplore.ieee.org/document/8848019), by Hwanhee Kim, Seongtaek Lee, Hyundong Lee, Teasung Hahn, Shinjin Kang